-Sleeping on your face, rubbing your eyes, picking the lashes off or pulling on them can also affect the lasting power of your lashes, and also the health of your natural lashes under the extensions.
-Try to avoid.
+Avoid sleeping on your face, rubbing your eyes, picking the lashes off or pulling on them can also affect the lasting power of your lashes, and also the health of your natural lashes under the extensions.

 You should NOT lose many natural lashes to a single extension, nor should your lashes last more than 8 weeks.
 Either of these occurrences mean the application has been incorrect — unless your extensions are specialist volumizing lashes, you should have ONE extension applied to ONE natural lash.
 If your lashes last an incredibly long time, it could mean they are attached to the skin.
 (Some stylists use latex glue which can be attached to the skin, which is fine, but standard extension adhesives should not EVER touch the skin.)

 The application process should not hurt or be uncomfortable at all, you should be reclined and able to close your eyes whilst wearing eye pads.
-The only exception of this is the application of express party flares using a very mild adhesive.
+The only exception of this is the application of express party flares using a very mild adhesive, usually during makeup application.
 The lashes are applied individually, allowed to set and begin to cure before you open your eyes again.
 Your stylist should talk you through the treatment so you don't feel vulnerable or confused whilst lying down, and so you know what to do when it's time to open your eyes.